AnyLog-co/documentation/training/Session II (Deployment).md

 When the network is running, attach to a node in the network (the example below is using the Master), and issue the following commands on the CLI:

-* View that all nodes are registered:
+### View that all nodes are registered
 Note that nodes register themselves as members of the network when they are connected to the network in the first time.
 Therefore, it may take a few seconds for all the nodes to appear in the output, however this would happened only once, when the node is not yet registered.
 ```
 AL anylog-master > blockchain get (master, query, operator) bring.table [*] [*][name] [*][ip] [*][external_ip] [*][port] [*][rest_port]